lyleverythinG/lyleverythinG/README.md

 - 🔭 I’m currently working on a Mobile Mechanic Application.
 - 🌱 I’m currently working on improving my skills as a Flutter Developer.
-- 👯 I’m looking forward to collaborate on projects related to Flutter.
+- 👯 I’m looking forward to collaborate on projects related to mobile development.
 - 💬 Ask me about anything.
 I don't mind answering :D.
 - 📫 How to reach me: lylecarcedo@gmail.com
 - ⚡ Fun fact: I love Spiderman.
 Lol...